asthatib/image-processing/README.md

 Write the python program, which can process the brick sounds and outputs their quality in terms of metal (high) or cardboard (low) quality.

-3. optimal character recognization
+3. optimal character recognition
-To digitize written knowledge, we need to scan the images and then use optical character recognition (OCR), an image processing algorithms to digitize it.
-However, many times, the scanned images are not horizontally aligned, which causes OCR to fail or produce erroneous digitization.
+To digitize written knowledge, we need to scan the images and then use optical character recognition (OCR), an image processing algorithm to digitize it.
+However, the scanned images are often not horizontally aligned, which causes OCR to fail or produce erroneous digitization.
 These scanned images need to be re-rotated so that the final text appears perfectly aligned horizontally in a readable form.
-Design a python program to realign scanned text always in horizontal viewing manner.
-Your program will be tested on various different input images where in the output any text character should not be cut and image should be horizontally alinged.
+Design a python program to realign scanned text always in a horizontal viewing manner.
+Your program will be tested on various different input images where in the output any text character should not be cut and image should be horizontally aligned.